LogtalkDotOrg/logtalk.org/_pages/tools.md

 ## Project scaffolding

-The following tools are not part of the Logtalk distribution but kindly contributed by Logtalk users:
+The following tools are not part of the Logtalk distribution but are kindly contributed by Logtalk users:

 ### Cookiecutter Logtalk